 For this example, the title and the final slide were to be on longer than the others, but that the others actually need to be shorter.
 Selecting multiple items with the command button (on Macintosh) or control button (on Windows) make a simple chore for matching items.

 If saving has not occurred, the build will cancel.
 Save.
 Choose your platform, build, and install directly from iScreensaver.

 For this example, the wizard pre-filled all the pertinent information for filenames and project names with 'Presentation Slides' at the beginning.
 Save, then on the Build tab, move to the Mac or Win subtabs (depending on platform), and Build.
-To immediately install, just choose Install when the buidl process is complete.
+To immediately install, just choose Install when the build process is complete.
 For more details on the build, see 'Details...'
-If you install a second time, if the filenames are the same, you will replace the previous version, not add a second screensaver.
+If you install a second time and if the filenames are the same, you will replace the previous version, not add a second screensaver.